ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

 contains the start square, the finish square, and an array containing all the squares.
 The `start` and `finish` fields hold references to `Square` instances that are at the corresponding locations in the `contents` array.

+There is one constraint on your implementation: When checking neighbors, you _must_ add them to the worklist in the order North, East, South, West.
+So you should first add (if it is not a wall or out of bounds) the `Square` one row higher, then the `Square` one column higher, then one row lower, then one column lower.
+Our reference implementation uses this order and you should as well.
+Note that this is the order in which `add` should be called, which is different from the order they will appear in the worklist!